Why History at GCSE?

 What do we study?

-At present, GCSE history students study OCR Modern World History.
-This course, looking at events after 1890, gives students the chance to study a wide breadth of places but also a variety of types of history.
+Students study Edexcel GCSE History.
+Our choice of topics within this gives students the chance to study a wide breadth of places but also a variety of types of history.

-In Year 11, after completing the controlled assessment work started in Year 10, students complete a in-depth study of Germany 1918-45.
+In Year 9, we teach all students about Weimar Germany from Option 31, with those who continue the subject going on to study the rest of this unit, Nazi Germany 1933-39, at the start of Year 10.
 This is a comprehensive study that includes many different types of historical enquiry.
 Students are able to discuss questions such as ‘Why did the Weimar Republic fail?’ and ‘How far did the Nazis improve ordinary people’s lives?’
-Students will then have the opportunity for extensive revision to ensure they are well prepared for the GCSE examinations.

 Pupils are expected to: